 Yes, of course… we have feature Y and Z and such and so.
 We have daily backups, a load balancer and yadda yadda yadda.

-I could go on try to impress you with a list of hot features and graphs and facts and figures.
+I could try and impress you with a list of hot features and graphs and facts and figures.

-But bottom line, “having the most features” is not the root of our business, that’s not our goal, or reason to exist.
-The reason why we exist, is to help other business grow faster and solve their problems.
-To automate, to boost them, to create value for others.
+But the bottom line is, “having the most features” is not the root of our business.
+That’s not our goal.
+The reason why we exist as a company, is to help other business grow faster and solve their problems.
+By helping them automate their business, we create value.

-In our case more specifically, those other business are mostly contractors, architects, engineers and so on.
+In our case, those other businesses are mostly contractors, architects, and engineers.
 And the way we make them more efficient is related to field reports, punch lists, construction communication and administration.

 So, given our goal is to help AEC businesses and solve their problems, wouldn’t it be very strange to answer things like:

-- “The question you asked, is documented in our help docs on page 37, please read it for yourself“
+- “The question you asked, is documented in our help docs on page 37, please read it there.“